phucleit96/python_NLP_Intro_app_8/README.md

 # Book Analysis and NLTK Analysis Project
+Demo in the 2 python notebook file, can replace the .txt file

 This project is focused on analyzing books and natural language processing (NLP) using the Natural Language Toolkit (NLTK).